rasher/strava.go/docs/SegmentEffortsApi.md

 Get Segment Effort

 Returns a segment effort from an activity that is owned by the authenticated athlete.
+Requires subscription.

 ### Required Parameters